Joanna69/WCS_AndroidStudio/README.md

 # WCS_AndroidStudio
-Code to the Vitameter app
+Code to the Vitameter app, entire code on branch joey